-With local search, for instance, and its focus upon specific businesses and organizations and specific locations, it didn’t surprise me that many of the posts I’ve written on Maps, and Google Maps in particular, mention entities.
+With local search, for instance, and its focus upon specific businesses and organizations and specific locations, it didn’t surprise me that many of the posts I’ve written on Maps, and Google Maps, in particular, mention entities.
 In promoting a business within local search, simple things like being consistent in the use of business location information at different sites for businesses can make a significant difference in how well a business might rank in local search.
 The categories that you associate with a business in profiles, and in how you write about a business can also play a significant role in how search engines rank those businesses as well.
 This is why a named entity strategy can be valuable.

 With Google’s and Bing’s growing approach to Knowledge Bases and showing knowledge panels along with search results, much of what I’ve written about the knowledge bases of concepts and things that each search engine is building also mention entities.
 You can learn a lot about entities by looking at whether or not knowledge base results show up for them, and what else might be shown, or even in suggested query refinements for them.

 But I was still surprised by some of my mentions of entities that I found while looking back at some of my posts.

-For example, I remembered that when Microsoft wrote about how they might attempt to identify the most important parts of web pages to analyze the content of those pages and identify the main content as opposed to sidebars and footers and heading sections, named entities are one of the linguistic features that they may use to determine what might be a main content area on a page.
+For example, I remembered that when Microsoft wrote about how they might attempt to identify the most important parts of web pages to analyze the content of those pages and identify the main content as opposed to sidebars and footers and heading sections, named entities are one of the linguistic features that they may use to determine what might be the main content area on a page.